marcuscs00/fem-blog-preview-card/README.md

 ### Continued development

-- I want to learn about how to use the `vw` unit to scale text based on viewport width.

 - I want the padding for the blog preview card element to take into account the `box-shadow` on the right and bottom sides.
 I don't know how this will be done.

 - I want the height for the blog component to match the design, right now it is a lot larger than it appears on the design.